censorship-no-archive/ceno1/doc/threatModel.md

 to create specific rules for dropping Freenet connections without affecting other services.
 It is worth mentioning that adversaries that control the network transport link might be able to block connections to the Freenet seed nodes.
-This could mean that your node will not be able to find other peers in order to request content, unless you know other people who are already using CENO/Freenet to help you become part of the global network.
+This could imply that certain nodes will not be able to find other peers in order to request content, unless the users know other people who are already using CENO/Freenet and can help them become part of the global network.

 In scenarios where connections with peers in other countries are throttled (e.g. because of a national firewall), but those within the country are left intact,